mandouss/sakai-client/Readme.md

 token, client ID and client Secret specified.
 Box will respond with a new set of access and refresh tokens.
 The new access token will be valid for another 60 minutes, and the refresh token can be used once again to get a new set of coins.
 The database will store each set of new access and refresh tokens whenever one set expires so that our program can continue to connect to the Duke Box Service Account.

+# Server Setup

+We realized that in order to get our tool to work with Duke's Production Sakai Server we needed our VM to work with HTTPS.
+As a result, we registered our VM with the domain name sakaiboxintegrator.tk and obtained a free certificate for the domain from a Certificate Authority.